-When you open a notebook, the Notebook Service executes several steps in order:
+When you open a notebook, the Notebook Service executes several steps in order.

 - Start a Docker container

-- Localize the notebook to your VM
+- Localize the notebook to your VM or cluster

 - Open the notebook in Jupyter kernel

-1. Create a runtime environment
+1. Create a Cloud Environment

-your notebook (a project manager can delete it but not open it).
+No one else can view or access your notebook (a billing project owner can delete it but not open it).
 The reason for this is security.
-We store your Google credentials on the Google VM, which cannot be shared with other users:
+We store your Google credentials on the Google VM, which cannot be shared with other users.

-2. Start Docker container
+2. Start the Docker container

-After setting up the VM, the Notebook service will start a Docker container with all of the core software that your notebook software will run.
-Because it is a Docker, not a true VM, you will not be able to do some things (such as run a Docker within the Docker).Things you create inside your notebook's Docker will exist as long as you do not delete the runtime environment.
-Inside the Docker container, your user id is jupyter-user and your HOME directory (on the persistent disk) is
+After setting up the application compute, the Notebook Service will start a Docker container with all the core software that your notebook will run.
+Because it is a Docker, not a true VM, you can't do certain things (such as running a Docker within the Docker).
+Items you create inside your notebook's Docker exist as long as you don't delete the detachable Persistent Disk (or the Cloud Environment, if you don't have a detachable Persistent Disk).
+Inside the Docker container, your user ID is

 3. Localize notebook